-- Global Lounge Collection, which includes proprietary lounge locations around the world, and Global Entry or TSA PreCheck credit.
+- Access to Global Lounge Collection, which includes proprietary lounge locations around the world, and Global Entry or TSA PreCheck credit.

 - Great airline and hotel rewards.

-Read our full The Platinum Card® from American Express review.
+Read our full review of The Platinum Card® from American Express.

 - Generous rewards rates on everyday spending categories.

-- Some specialty grocers and wholesale clubs don’t count toward the 6% cash back category.
+- Many specialty grocers and wholesale clubs don’t count toward the 6% cash back category.

 Read our full Blue Cash Preferred® Card from American Express review.